Information for:Sign up to our Engage eNewsletter

 It does, through the award and protection of its professional titles.
 These titles are protected by law (stemming from the Engineering Council’s Royal Charter & Byelaws) and unauthorised use of them is pursued through the courts.
 The Engineering Council and its licensed professional engineering institutions are vigilant in this matter.
 It follows that it is incumbent upon individual registrants to bring all suspected cases of misuse to the notification of their respective institutions.

 The EU Directive on the Recognition of Professional Qualifications (2005/36) provides for the Engineering Council’s professional titles to be recognised at the same level as their equivalents in other European countries.
 This is to ensure mobility of professionals within the European Union.
 Through its contacts with UK government, and with the European Commission, and its membership of FEANI, the Engineering Council actively promotes the implementation of the Directive and monitors its effects.

 Engineering is continually evolving and by its nature embraces innovation.
 Accordingly, the engineering profession has always recognised and encouraged this approach.
 Efforts to restrict its practice would go against this ethos and risk stifling innovation, and would therefore be likely to be seen as anti-competitive and unjustified.

-However, there are quite correctly restrictions on practice in some safety-critical areas, such as reservoir engineering, aircraft maintenance, and railway signalling, where specialist registers exist.
+However, there are quite correctly restrictions on practice in some safety-critical areas, such as dam engineering, aircraft maintenance, and railway signalling, where specialist registers exist.
 The Engineering Council would support the extension of specialist registration to other areas when justified.